sahilchess/FlipperVault/README.md

 - **Check Password Strength**
   Enter any password to analyze its strength based on entropy, character diversity, and common patterns.
 Get a clear rating and tips for improvement.

+- **Save Passwords**
+  Securely store generated passwords with labels for easy retrieval.
+All data is stored locally on the device with optional encryption.

 - **Secure Access** *(Planned)*
-  Optional PIN or gesture-based lock to protect access to the app.
+  Optional PIN or gesture-based lock to protect access to the app and stored credentials.

 - **Future Sync Support** *(Planned)*
   Explore syncing with your web-based password manager via QR codes or USB for seamless integration.